Documentation

 Wiring the Test / backtest modal

 Open the Test dialog from the editor toolbar (the Test button) and look for the Script Parameters & Optimization (ide.inputs_module) section.
+This section appears when your file imports params from quantcraft.inputs, quantcraft.inputs_module, or ide.inputs_module.
 The IDE has already scanned your active file for params.NAME references, so each parameter you used appears as a row.

 For each row you set: